 1. View the average search rank position and CTR of your content in Google Analytics (Acquisition > Search Console > Queries).

 2. Export the report to Excel, and add a “Benchmark CTR” column next to the actual CTR stats as reported in GA (write a formula to pull in the correct benchmark CTR based on the average search ranking).
 Then in a new column, write a formula to find the difference (positive or negative) between the benchmark CTR and the actual CTR.
-We skipped Excel and created this real-time data visualization in Klipfolio to give us a quick view to our performance:
+We skipped Excel and created this real-time data visualization in Klipfolio to give us a quick view of our performance:

-This data visualization gives us quick visibility into how our top ranked content is performing or underperforming based on actual and benchmark CTRs
+This data visualization gives us quick visibility into how our top-ranked content is performing or underperforming based on actual and benchmark CTRs

-Measuring the CTRs of our higher ranking content against benchmark CTRs, we could quickly see where the biggest opportunities to improve were.
+Measuring the CTRs of our higher-ranking content against benchmark CTRs, we could quickly see where the biggest opportunities to improve were.
 Improving the CTRs on these high-ranking queries would vastly improve the flow of traffic to our site.

 If your CTR is underperforming relative to your search rank position, there are two things you can immediately adjust: the title of the content and the meta description.

 Here are some do’s and don’ts from Andy Crestodina on how to optimize those:

 - Know the right words to use with each type of user.
 Check out Andy’s blog 131 Words That Increase Web Traffic, for a list of words that attract buyers, encourage hovering fingers to click, and make people want to share.

 - Add numbers to your title tag.

 - Add an adjective with emotion (sometimes bad emotions work too - see Crestodina’s 131 Words post linked just above^^).